 While definitions of “big” and “fluffy” may vary, there are seven big breeds that clearly meet this criteria, and make good pets for families.
-So, if you are in search of a 90-pound ball of fluff, be sure to consider the breeds detailed below.
+So, if you are in search of a 90-pound ball of fluff, be sure to consider the large fluffy dogs detailed below.

 Great Pyrenees are very large, yet gentle dogs, who were originally bred to guard sheep and other livestock.
 In fact, their sheep-like appearance helps to make them especially well-suited for this kind of work, as it appears to make the sheep more comfortable in the presence of these large dogs.